Kampala Serena Hotel: International Conference Center at Serena Hotel

-International Conference Center at Serena Hotel was constructed in 1975 in order to host 13th Summit of the Organization of African Unity (OAU).
+The International Conference Center at Serena Hotel was constructed in 1975 in order to host 13th Summit of the Organization of African Unity (OAU).
 The hexagonal building was completed by Energoprojekt holding from Non-Aligned Socialist Federal Republic of Yugoslavia.
-The venue was subsequently used by Idi Amin regime for president's personal activities and according to some sources for torture of Amin's opponents and enemies.
+The venue was subsequently used by Idi Amin regime for the president's personal activities and, according to some sources, for torture of Amin's opponents and enemies.

 Ownership

-The Kampala Serena Hotel is owned by a consortium that includes three corporate entities; (a) Tourism Promotion Services, a division of the Aga Khan Fund for Economic Development, (b) the Uganda National Social Security Fund, (c) Proparco, a French property investment company.
+The Kampala Serena Hotel is owned by a consortium that includes three corporate entities: Tourism Promotion Services, a division of the Aga Khan Fund for Economic Development; the Uganda National Social Security Fund; and Proparco, a French property investment company.
 The table below summarizes the shareholding in the business.